ansible-collections/amazon.aws/CONTRIBUTING.md

 * Resource deletion under check mode

-## Communicating

 ### Code of Conduct
-The amazon.aws collection follows the Ansible project's [Code of Conduct](https://docs.ansible.com/ansible/devel/community/code_of_conduct.html).
+The `amazon.aws` collection follows the Ansible project's [Code of Conduct](https://docs.ansible.com/ansible/devel/community/code_of_conduct.html).
 Please read and familiarize yourself with this document.